 What is your favorite food to eat with sweet and sour sauce?
 Let me know in the comments below!

-How to Make Sweet and Sour Sauce – Step by Step Photos
+How to Make Homemade Sweet and Sour Sauce – Step by Step Photos

 Combine 1/4 cup brown sugar, 1/4 cup rice vinegar, 2 Tbsp ketchup, 1 tsp soy sauce, 2 Tbsp water, and 1 tsp cornstarch in a small pot.
 Whisk the ingredients together until the sugar and cornstarch dissolve.